-Readiness - Preparing our communities for an emergency
+Readiness: Preparing our communities for an emergency

-Developing operational systems and capabilities before an emergency happens, including making arrangements with emergency services, Lifeline Utilities, and other agencies, and developing self-help and response arrangements for the general public.
-(New Zealand's National Disaster Resilience Strategy)
+Developing operational systems and capabilities before an emergency happens, including making arrangements with emergency services, Lifeline Utilities, and other agencies, and developing self-help and response arrangements for the general public (New Zealand's National Disaster Resilience Strategy 2019).

 - 1. Build and improve knowledge and skills within communities and businesses to prepare for, respond to and recover from emergencies. - 2.
 The Bay of Plenty CDEM Group grows and maintains its capacity and capability to respond to emergencies in the Bay of Plenty. - 3.
-Strengthen communication networks between and among the community and CDEM partners. - 4.
-Enhance relationships and cooperation among the Bay of Plenty CDEM Group members, stakeholders, iwi, partners, community organisations and volunteers involved in CDEM.
+Strengthen communications networks and information flow between and among the community and CDEM partners. - 4.
+Enhance relationships and cooperation among the Bay of Plenty CDEM Group members, stakeholders, iwi, partners, community organisations and volunteers involved in the CDEM sector.